photoprism/photoprism-docs/docs/user-guide/library/duplicates.md

 # Duplicate Detection #

-Duplicate files are detected and automatically skipped [when indexing](originals.md), so they appear only once in search results and albums.
+Duplicate files are [automatically detected and skipped while indexing](originals.md) your library, so that they only appear once in search results and albums.
 Their SHA1 checksums and sizes are used for comparison.

 !!! tldr ""
     Browsing, analyzing and deleting duplicates via Web UI is planned for a [future release](https://github.com/photoprism/photoprism/issues/1308).